 Type 1 Diabetes is caused by the pancreas not producing any insulin either due to the body destroying the cells that produce insulin as a result of an auto immune disease or as a result of damage to the pancreas.

 Type 2 Diabetes is caused by the body not being able to produce enough insulin or the body cannot respond to the insulin it does produce.

 Long term exposure to high glucose levels in the blood is toxic to your tissues and organs.
 The inability to use glucose or store glucose due to lack of insulin or the body not responding correctly to insulin is therefore significant in terms of your health.
 This glucose toxicity damages blood vessels and nerves and results in damage or failure of the parts of the body supplied by those nerves and blood vessels.
 Parts of the body that can be affected are the heart, brain, kidneys, nerves, eyes and skin.
 For these reasons it is vital that all diabetes patients recieve quality care.

 EKF Diagnostics offer a wide range of products for the monitoring and diagnosis of diabetes, such as our point of care analysers and our Stanbio Chemistry reagents.

-The EKF Stanbio LiquiColor® Beta-Hydroxybutyrate chemistry reagent is an enzymatic assay used by many of the most respected healthcare systems.
-B-Hydroxybutyrate (B-HB) is run on an open channel of a laboratory analyser.
+The Stanbio Chemistry LiquiColor® Beta-Hydroxybutyrate reagent is an enzymatic assay used by many of the most respected healthcare systems.
+B-Hydroxybutyrate (B-HB) can be run on an open channel of a laboratory analyser.
 The reagent can quantifiably detect the presence of ketones in patients with suspected diabetic ketoacidosis.